Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Results and Discussion

 This section evaluates the static code features of LLMs generated code across Java, Python, C++, and C using several complexity metrics, such as lines of code (LoC), cyclic complexity (CyC), cyclic complexity density (CCD) and cognitive complexity (CoC).
-The analysis included code generated by various LLMs identified as \texttt{claude-3.5}, \texttt{gemini-1.5}, \texttt{codestral}, \texttt{GPT-4o}, and \texttt{llama-3}.
+The analysis included code generated by various LLMs identified as {\em claude-3.5}, {\em gemini-1.5}, {\em codestral}, {\em GPT-4o}, and {\em llama-3}.
 The results are provided in~\autoref{tab:static_features_java}.

-For Java code, as summarized in~\autoref{tab:static_features_java}, shows that \texttt{claude-3.5} produced the highest LoC (6,480) and the highest CoC (891). \texttt{gemini-1.5} showed the highest CCD (0.23), indicating higher complexity.
-Conversely, \texttt{codestral} generated relatively less complex code with the lowest CyC (730) and CoC (585).

-The evaluation of the Python code showed that among the models, \texttt{gemini-1.5} had the highest CCD (0.37), reflecting a very dense complexity despite having a lower LoC (2,077). \texttt{claude-3.5} produced the highest LoC (3,474) and the highest CoC (881) the same as \texttt{gemini-1.5}. \texttt{codestral} presented the lowest values in all metrics, indicating simpler and less complex code.
+For Java code, as summarized in~\autoref{tab:static_features_java}, shows that {\em claude-3.5} produced the highest LoC (6,480) and the highest CoC (891). {\em gemini-1.5} showed the highest CCD (0.23), indicating higher complexity.
+Conversely, {\em codestral} generated relatively less complex code with the lowest CyC (730) and CoC (585).
+The evaluation of the Python code showed that among the models, {\em gemini-1.5} had the highest CCD (0.37), reflecting a very dense complexity despite having a lower LoC (2,077). {\em claude-3.5} produced the highest LoC (3,474) and the highest CoC (881) the same as {\em gemini-1.5}. {\em codestral} presented the lowest values in all metrics, indicating simpler and less complex code.

-For the C++ code, the results indicate that \texttt{claude-3.5} generated the highest LoC (6,725) and the highest CoC (1,096).
-The highest CCD was observed with \texttt{gemini-1.5} (0.25), suggesting more intricate code patterns.
-In contrast, \texttt{GPT-4o} showed the lowest CyC (676) and CoC (510), indicating simpler, more maintainable code.
+For the C++ code, the results indicate that {\em claude-3.5} generated the highest LoC (6,725) and the highest CoC (1,096).
+The highest CCD was observed with {\em gemini-1.5} (0.25), suggesting more intricate code patterns.
+In contrast, {\em GPT-4o} showed the lowest CyC (676) and CoC (510), indicating simpler, more maintainable code.

-With respect to the C code, \texttt{claude-3.5} again led with the highest LoC (7,509) and CoC (1,463). \texttt{gemini-1.5} had the highest CCD (0.28), while \texttt{codestral} presented with the least CyC (894) and CoC (869), indicating a simpler code.
+With respect to the C code, {\em claude-3.5} again led with the highest LoC (7,509) and CoC (1,463). {\em gemini-1.5} had the highest CCD (0.28), while {\em codestral} presented with the least CyC (894) and CoC (869), indicating a simpler code.